Support And Supervision of Volunteers

 - Conduct Intervention group reviews a minimum of every three months.
 However, these can be more frequent if necessary.

 - Contact volunteers by phone/email on a regular basis and reply promptly to their calls for support and help.

 - In addition to group reviews and supervision coordinators will supervise volunteers 1:1 to enable personalised support.

 - Read and respond to minutes sent by volunteers with 24 hours.

-Circle volunteers should be aware that there is a degree of responsibility upon them to communicate with their allocated Circle coordinator or re:shape member of staff if they are experiencing problems.
+Intervention Volunteers should be aware that there is a degree of responsibility upon them to communicate with their allocated Intervention coordinator or re:shape member of staff if they are experiencing problems.

 What volunteers can expect from re:shape

 - Diversity/Equality of opportunities. re:shape aims to promote Equality of Opportunity as an employer, and as a provider of services.

 - Diversity will contribute to a more effective organisation by enabling us to achieve true community representation

 - We are committed to developing and maintaining an organisation in which differing ideas, abilities, backgrounds and needs are fostered and valued, and where those with diverse backgrounds and experiences are able to participate and contribute